GautamDeepak/EMM/EMM_Prac_02.md

 ![Figure 14.
 Hillshade view](Prac1/hillsrtm.png)

-2. Remember you can use the Layer transparency options to create draped images for colourised hillshades.
+2. Remember you can use the Layer transparency options to create draped images for colourised hillsides.

 ![Figure 14.
 Hillshade view](Prac1/hillsrtm.png) TODO transparency

 3. Pan over to the Kakadu National Park region, where there are some nice elevation differences.
-Play with the transparency of hillshade and slope.
+Play with the transparency of hillshade and slopes.
 Flick around with hillshade and/or slope on top of the coloured palette for optimal display.

-2. You can also compute slope of the terrain in a similar way.
+2. You can also similarly compute the slope of the terrain.

 ```javascript
 // Create terrain slope and map it